Olivr/terraform-aws-organization-account/README.md

 4. Run Terraform with `terraform apply`

-Once complete, run the `terraform init` command again to push the current state to Terraform Cloud (This script generates the backend configuration for you)
+5. Once complete, run the `terraform init` command again to push the current state to Terraform Cloud (This script generates the backend configuration for you)

-> And if there are any errors due to timeouts or other weird stuff, try to run again `terraform apply`
+> If there are any errors due to timeouts or other weird stuff, try to run again `terraform apply`

 ## AWS Sub-accounts